On dissociated infinite permutation groups: Unitary representations of dissociated groups

 Since $H$ is open, $\Ind_H^G(\sigma) \colon G\to\UU(\HH)$ is indeed continuous.

 Induction is a powerful technique whose importance was promoted by Mackey in his seminal work on representation theory of locally compact groups.
 It turns out that dissociation can be phrased in terms of systems of imprimitivity, a key notion in Mackey's theory.
+In what follows, if $\HH$ is a Hilbert space, $\BB(\HH)$ will denote the space of bounded operators on $\HH$.
 Let $G$ be a topological group, $(X,\AA)$ be a standard Borel space and $G\times X\to X$ be a Borel action.
-A \emph{system of imprimitivity} is a couple $(\pi,p)$, where $\pi\colon G\to\UU(\HH)$ is a unitary representation and $p\colon\AA\to\BB(\HH)$ is a projection valued measure (see Section 2.5 of \cite{Mackey}) such that for every $A\in\AA$ and $g\in G$,
+A \emph{system of imprimitivity} is a couple $(\pi,p)$, where $\pi\colon G\to\UU(\HH)$ is a unitary representation and $p\colon\AA\to\BB(\HH)$ is a projection-valued measure (see Section 2.5 of \cite{Mackey}) such that for every $A\in\AA$ and $g\in G$,